Silver Legion of America: History

 Pelley was a former journalist, novelist and screenwriter turned spiritualist who began to promote antisemitic views by 1931, including the belief that Jews were possessed by demons.
 He formed the Silver Legion with the goal of bringing about a "spiritual and political renewal", inspired by the success of Adolf Hitler's Nazi movement in Germany.

 A nationalist, fascist group, the paramilitary Silver Legion wore a uniform modeled after the Nazis' brown shirts (SA), consisting of a silver shirt with a blue tie, along with a campaign hat and blue corduroy trousers with leggings.
 The uniform shirts bore a scarlet letter L over the heart, which according to Pelley was "standing for Love, Loyalty, and Liberation."
-The blocky slab serif L-emblem was in a typeface similar to the present-day Rockwell Extra Bold.
 The organizational flag was a plain silver field with a red L in the canton on the upper left hand corner.
 By 1934, the Legion claimed that it had 15,000 members.